Yassen717/React-Native-Login-Signup-app/README.md

 <<<<<<< HEAD
 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+This is a simple login/signup app.
+It is built using React Native & Firebase.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.